imagineLife/big-site/content/node/event-emitter.md

 ## Error Events

+As the [node docs say](https://nodejs.org/docs/latest-v16.x/api/events.html#error-events), "_As a best practice, listeners should always be added for the 'error' events._"

 - when an event gets emitted with an error, the error event gets triggered/emitted
 ```js
 const { EventEmitter } = require("events");
 const thisTry = new EventEmitter();